mpio-be/sdb/README.md

 ------------
 An interface to databases hosted on scidb.mpio.orn.mpg.de

-This package has been superseded by `dborn` https://github.com/mpio-be/dborn
+This package has been superseded by `dbo` https://github.com/mpio-be/dbo

 |            Function                            |                    Description                |